plewis/plewis.github.io/phylogenetics/papers.md

 Reeves, J. H. 1992.
 Heterogeneity in the substitution process of amino acid sites of proteins coded for by mitochondrial DNA.
 Journal of Molecular Evolution 35:17-31. (+I among-site rate heterogeneity model) (Feb 8)

+Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., and Rasnitsyn, A. P. 2012.
+[A total-evidence approach to dating with fossils, applied to the early radiation of the Hymenoptera.](http://doi.org/10.1093/sysbio/sys058) Systematic Biology 61(6):973–999.
+(Tip dating)

 Rzhetsky, A., and Nei, M. 1992.
 Statistical properties of the ordinary least-squares, generalized least-squares, and minimum-evolution methods of phylogenetic inference.
 Journal of Molecular Evolution 35: 367-375.
 (Jan 25)

 Saitou, N., and M. Nei.
 1987.
 The neighbor-joining method: a new method for reconstructing phylogenetic trees.
 Molecular Biology and Evolution 4: 406-425.
 (Neighbor joining method) (Jan 25)